How can a perfect life come crashing without warning? Why? Why? Why?

 Anyway, eventually your father garnered support from a couple of fellow travellers and the journey began.
 To start, it wasn’t bad at all.
 They had taken some food and drinks with them, so everyone ate and talked about the party and what they enjoyed or didn’t about it.
 Everything was fine until then.
 They even all got invited to the driver’s child’s naming ceremony the next morning.

 About an hour into the trip, when most were dosing off, besides my father, who was seated upfront with the driver to ensure he stayed awake and kept his eyes on the road, suddenly, they noticed a type of blockade ahead.
 The driver slowed down, believing it was a police checkpoint.
 These had become common sights on the highways.
 Mainly in place to deter armed robbers, smugglers, etc. So as the driver slowed down, he could make out a couple of men in black flashing their touch lights for him to stop.
 And so, he pulled over to the side of the road just as he got to the blockade.

-By now everyone sleeping woke up and one after the other asked, “what’s going on?
-Why have we stopped?” but before we could answer their questions, several people jumped out of the bushes and surrounded the bus.
+By now everyone sleeping, woke up and one after the other asked, “What’s going on?
+Why have we stopped?”
+But before we could answer their questions, several people jumped out of the bushes and surrounded the bus.
 Everyone on the bus screamed apart from your father.
 Your mum and two other women were crying, the men were all speaking at once, and the driver, obviously in shock, sat there with his hands up.
 That’s when the door to the bus was opened by the men outside and they asked everyone to get out.
-At first, no one moved, then the man who had opened the door raised a huge matchet and yelled, “Everyone out now”.
+At first, no one moved, then the man who had opened the door raised a huge matchete and yelled, “Everyone out now”.

 The New Mr and Mrs Diary… 2ND CHAPTER, Day 4